EvanBeal/EvanBeal.github.io/ada-2020-project-milestone-p3-p3_enchiladas.md

 ### First look of the correlation between the items bought in Tesco stores and the ethnicities of the different area
 - heatmap of the correlation of items vs ethnicities
 - OR barplot of correlation with the ethnicities on x-axis and the items as slide bar or dropdown menu (or the opposite)
+{% include corr_bar_plot.html %}

-It appears that indeed the items bought in Tesco store may depend on your ehtnicity.
+It appears that indeed the items bought in Tesco store may depend on your ethnicity.

 ### Visualization of the correlation
 This is something that we can also try to assess visually using the following two maps representing the ethnicities of the Londoners and their food consumption.